- Josh Lee panelist at Perrin Mass Tort Litigation Conference

 - After taking over from prior counsel, Josh put an end to litigation that had held his client hostage for nearly a decade.
 An appellate court upheld the victory Josh obtained for his client.

 - Josh defeated a motion to consolidate litigation, eliminating his client’s involvement in a mass-tort scheme.

 - In California, Josh defeated a plaintiff’s novel theory of liability.
-Josh’s victories there, and in Michigan, Alabama, Wisconsin, and elsewhere, have extinguished plaintiffs’ attempts to expand his clients’ liability.
+Josh’s victories there, and in Illinois, Michigan, Alabama, Wisconsin, and elsewhere, have extinguished plaintiffs’ attempts to expand his clients’ liability.

 - Josh’s civil rights work led to significant changes in the treatment of civilly-committed individuals.

 University of Michigan Law School, J.D., 2002

 Valparaiso University, B.A., B.S., 1998, Christ College Scholar in Humanities